Apurro12/chatbot/README.md

 4. Performs RAG (Retrieval-Augmented Generation) with the filtered data.
 5. Responds to user queries.

+### Testing.
+1) Performs LLM unit testing using LangSmith.
+This should be refactored and integrated into the CI pipeline, but it works as a proof of concept (POC).

 ### Next Planned Steps:

 1. Abstract classes to handle multiple LLMs.